All Products

 image

-Creating, enabling, or disabling the Internet firewall does not require changes to your network topology.
-You can enable or disable protection for resources with one click in seconds, which does not impact your services.
-We recommend that you enable the Internet firewall during off-peak hours.
+Creating, enabling, and disabling an Internet firewall does not require changes to your current network topology and does not affect your services.
+You can enable or disable protection for your resources in seconds with a single click.
+Enable the Internet firewall during off-peak hours.

 Protection specifications

-Starting from October 15, 2025, Cloud Firewall will release Billing Method 2.0.
-New users use Billing Method 2.0 by default.
-Existing users continue to use Billing Method 1.0.
+Starting October 15, 2025, Cloud Firewall will release Billing Method 2.0.
+New customers will use Billing Method 2.0 by default.
+Existing customers will continue to use Billing Method 1.0.
 The protection specifications for the Internet firewall differ between the two billing methods.

 Billing Method 2.0